intranda/goobi-plugin-step-datacite-doi/plugin/Datacite-DOI-Plugin.md

 ### Operation of the plugin

 Here we use the term "DOI" to refer to the saved record containing metadata and a hyperlink.
-The ID number of the DOI we refer to here as a "handle", as it is also registered in the Handle Network.
+The ID number of the DOI we refer to here as a "DOI id", and it is also registered in the Handle Network.

 The program examines the metadata fields of a METS-MODS file from a Goobi process.
 If one or more `<typeForDOI>` is specified, then it will go through each DocStruct of these types in the file.
 If not, then it will take the top DocStruct which is not an anchor.
 From these it creates the data for a DOI, using the mapping file to translate.

-If the DocStruct already has a handle registered (under `<handleMetadata>`), then this handle will be updated with the newly generated DOI data.
+If the DocStruct already has a DOI registered (under `<doiMetadata>`), then this DOI will be updated with the newly generated DOI data.

-If the handle is not yet registered, the plugin registers the DOI via the MDS API of DataCite, with handle given by the `<base>` together with any `<prefix>` and `<name>`, and the ID of the document (its CatalogIDDigital) plus an increment, if there are more than one DOIs generated for the given document.
+If the DOI is not yet registered, the plugin registers the DOI via the MDS API of DataCite, with DOI id given by the `<base>` together with any `<prefix>` and `<name>`, and the ID of the document (its CatalogIDDigital) plus an increment, if there are more than one DOIs generated for the given document.
 The record is given a registered URL defined by the `<url>` followed by the DOI.
-The generated handle is written into the METS/MODS file under the metadata specified in `<handleMetadata>`.
-If there is a `<typeForDOI>` of type Article for example, then each Article in the METS/MODS file will be given a DOI, with the handle for the DOI saved in the metadata under `<handleMetadata>` for each Article.
+The generated DOI id is written into the METS/MODS file under the metadata specified in `<doiMetadata>`.
+If there is a `<typeForDOI>` of type Article for example, then each Article in the METS/MODS file will be given a DOI, with the id for the DOI saved in the metadata under `<doiMetadata>` for each Article.